 Inspect each vial before use.
 Do not use if they appear damaged, the cap covering the stopper is missing or if they have been dropped.
 Contact your haemophilia centre and provide the batch details of the affected vial.
-Keep the vial in the correct storage conditions as you may need to return it.
+Keep the vial in the correct storage conditions as you may need to return it when you next attend your centre.